diku-dk/futhark/docs/language-reference.rst

 Declarations
 ------------

-A Futhark module consists of a sequence of declarations (see also `Module System`_).
+A Futhark file or module consists of a sequence of declarations.
 Each declaration is processed in order, and a declaration can only refer to names bound by preceding declarations.

 .. productionlist::
    dec:   `fun_bind` | `val_bind` | `type_bind` | `mod_bind` | `mod_type_bind`
       : | "open" `mod_exp`
       : | "import" `stringlit`
+      : | "local" `dec`

+The ``open`` declaration brings names defined in another module into scope (see also `Module System`_).
+For the meaning of ``import``, see `Referring to Other Files`_.
+If a declaration prefixed with ``local``, whatever names it defines will *not* be visible outside the current module.
+In particular ``local open`` is used to bring names from another module into scope, without making those names available to users of the module being defined.
+In most cases, using module type ascription is a better idea.

 Declaring Functions and Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~